paluh/purescript-boomerang/README.md

         , ser: b2.ser <<< b1.ser
         }
   ```
-To be honest this library uses specialized version (so less powerfull) of parser type:
+To be honest this library uses specialized version (so less powerfull) of a parser type:

   ```purescript
   prs' :: tok -> ((a -> b), tok)
   ```

-Such a parser can be easily converted into previous form (but not other way around):
+Such a parser can be easily converted into previous form (but not the other way around):

   ```purescript
   prs :: (tok -> ((a -> b), tok)) -> ((tok, a) -> (tok, b))